-Definition of aggression factor
+Definition of the aggression factor

-A practical example of aggression factor
+A practical example of the aggression factor

 ?? how can this statistic be useful to me? ?? make the right decisions of course!
 Let's take an example on the river.
 You just completed a straight on the river, but the card that completes the sequence also completes the flush.
 You decide to bet your hand to be called by flushes or two pair.
 After all, your hand is very strong.
 After you bet, your opponent checks-raises you!
 What to do?
 Taking a look at the aggression factor might be a good idea.
 If your opponent has an aggression of 1 or 0.8, he is likely to have the flush.
 If he has, say, 8, it is very possible that he is bluffing to get you to fold!